 In contrast, if you choose a very technical role such as developer or software tester you’re likely to spend the vast majority of your time in the same office with maybe the odd trip out.

 Business and management-focused roles (eg project management) tend to fall somewhere between the two – they often require a degree of travel but this can vary depending upon the precise role and company.

 Try to assess honestly how mobile you are prepared to be.
-Many IT professionals who responded to a TARGETjobs IT & Technology graduate survey said that travel and spending weeknights in hotels were their least favourite aspects of the job.
 Regular travel may seem very glam at the start, but are you really happy to put week-time evening pursuits on hold?

 Know what the employer wants from you

-As you begin to establish what you want from your job and the type of organisation you’d like to work for, it’s essential that you think about the requirements of the role and what the employer wants from you as an individual.
-This will help you to determine whether you are truly a good match for the job and your chosen employer.
-It will also make apparent the ‘extra’ skills and attributes that you’ll need to bring to the table, as some students mistakenly assume they’ll be able to walk into any graduate IT job because they have an IT degree.
+Thinking about the requirements of the role and what the employer wants from you as an individual will help you to determine whether you are truly a good match for the job and your chosen employer.
+It will also make apparent the ‘extra’ skills and attributes that you’ll need to bring to the table, such as:

+Don’t assume that, if you have an IT-related degree, you can walk into any graduate job.
 Recruiters report that students applying for graduate jobs in technology roles are particular culprits for not taking applications and employability seriously enough.
 That’s compared with students applying for other graduate roles, such as business or finance, and with school leavers applying for technology roles.
-What’s more, research has revealed that it can take more than 12 months for a graduate pursuing a career in the IT and technology sector to get that first job.
+What’s more, research has revealed that, six months after graduation, 2015/16 graduates with degrees in IT and computing subjects had the highest rate of unemployment out of all subjects.*